A Guide to Opening a Pool for Swimming Season

 Splash Into Summer

-Have you followed all these steps?
-If the water in your swimming pool is crystal clear and you let your filter run for a day, as recommended in the previous step; you know what to do.
+If the water in your swimming pool is crystal clear and you let your filter run for a day, the next step should be obvious: Jump in!

 And don't forget to set up a maintenance schedule during swim season.